U.S. natural gas futures down 3% on record output, mild weather forecasts | BOE Report

-U.S. natural gas futures fell about 3% on Friday on record output, continued milder than normal weather and forecasts for less demand this week than previously expected.
+U.S. natural gas futures fell about 3% on Friday on record output and continued milder than normal weather that will allow utilities to keep injecting more gas into storage than usual in coming weeks.

 Also weighing on gas prices was a drop in demand from power outages due to storms and reduced liquefied natural gas (LNG) exports.